Eating alone can be unhealthy for seniors, emotionally and physically

 Two out of five seniors who eat most of their meals by themselves have at least four signs of poor nutrition, such as loss of appetite, depression, weight fluctuation, unhealthy and dry skin, lethargy and cognitive problems.

 Seniors who live alone may forget to eat, which could make them feel weaker and increase the risk of a fall.
-A medical alert system could contact help if an accident happens.
+Medical alert systems could contact help if an accident happens.